Biswa7jit/aml-transaction-monitoring-excel/README.md

 ## About

-Built by [Your Name], CAMS-certified compliance analyst, as a portfolio piece — a deliberately different toolset from the SQL version of the same project, to show the underlying logic transfers across tools.
-See also: [link to SQL version], [link to the Sanctions & PEP screening project], and [link to Medium AML article series].
+Built by Biswajit Das, CAMS-certified compliance analyst, as a portfolio piece — a deliberately different toolset from the SQL version of the same project, to show the underlying logic transfers across tools.